 Penalties for Non Compliance with DOT Regulations

 In today's compliance-driven landscape, employers operating within the transportation industry must be keenly aware of their obligations under 49 CFR Parts 40 and 382.
-These regulations, established by the Department of Transportation (DOT) and Federal Motor Carrier Safety Administration (FMCSA), outline strict requirements for drug and alcohol testing of safety-sensitive employees.
-Failure to adhere to [...]
+The Department of Transportation (DOT) and Federal Motor Carrier Safety Administration (FMCSA) established these regulations, which outline strict requirements for drug and alcohol testing of safety-sensitive employees.
+Employers must adhere [...]

 By |April 13th, 2023|Blog, DOT Compliance, DOT Drug Testing|Comments Off on Penalties for Non Compliance with DOT Regulations